 It might seem like only yesterday you redesigned your website.
 But according to a recent poll of 100 marketers and business owners, 62% agree that 2-3 years is the right lifespan of a website design.
 A redesign keeps things fresh and forces you to think about how to deliver a better experience to your customers across every device.

 This is important, as the survey revealed that 57% of people say they won’t recommend a business with a poorly designed mobile website.

 Key Takeaway: Build a website facelift into your marketing strategy every 2-3 years.
 Be intentional about the changes beyond aesthetics to ensure you provide the best experience.

 2. Half of marketers say SEO delivers the highest return.

 SEO is far from dying.
 In fact, spending on SEO activities has tripled since 2010, reaching nearly $80 billion!
 More than half of companies surveyed said SEO efforts give the highest ROI, including content marketing, paid search ads, and SEO.
-Also, search activities were hot items of interest during the pandemic as more people were spending time at home and online.
+Also, local seo statistics, search activities were hot items of interest during the pandemic as more people were spending time at home and online.

 Key Takeaway: As many businesses are closing or pulling back on marketing to save money, take advantage of lower-paid ad costs to boost your ROI even further.